2015 Chicago Red Stars season

-The 2015 Chicago Red Stars season is the seventh season of the soccer club and its third season in National Women's Soccer League.
+The 2015 Chicago Red Stars season was the seventh season of the soccer club and its third season in National Women's Soccer League.
 For the first time in NWSL the Red Stars advanced to the playoffs by finishing second in regular season.
 In addition, the team held the first place for ten consecutive weeks, from week 4 to week 13.
 However, the club could not reach the NWSL championship, as in the playoffs semi-final the Red Stars lost to the reigning Champion FC Kansas City, by a score of 0–3.
 It was the club's final season playing home games at the Village of Lisle-Benedictine University Sports Complex.